Brachodes candefactus

 Brachodes candefactus is a moth of the family Brachodidae.
 It is found in Syria, Lebanon, Turkey (central and eastern Anatolia) and north-western Iran.
 The habitat consists of grass steppe in mountainous areas.

 The wingspan is 14–20 mm.
-The forewing ground colour is black, covered with light yellow to ochreous-yellow scales.
-The hindwings are brownish black, with a yellow medial spot towards the base.
 Adults are day-active and are on wing from the beginning of June to the end of July.

 The larvae feed on Secale species.